realworldocaml/book/book/gadts/README.md

 val dispatch : Rpc.Connection.t -> unit Deferred.t = <fun>
 ```

-As you can see, narrowing can show up when using code that isn't
+What's nice about this example is that it shows that narrowing can be
-designed with narrowing in mind, and without any GADTs at all.
+applied to code that isn't designed with narrowing in mind.

 ### Capturing the unknown